Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs

 Skin Care Therapeutic Supplements include:

-- chewable Bully Immune Support
+- Bully Immune Boosting & Support

-V4B Bulldog Flank Alopecia Seasonal Baldness TIPS & WARNINGS
+Bulldog Flank Alopecia Seasonal Baldness TIPS & WARNINGS

-Bulldog Flank Alopecia Tip #1 MELATONIN: Melatonin is a hormone that affects photoperiodic functions and can sometimes be effective in preventing bulldog seasonal baldness.
+Melatonin is a hormone that affects photoperiodic functions and can sometimes be effective in preventing bulldog seasonal baldness.

 Oral melatonin is safe and inexpensive; 6 mg twice daily is advised for an average-sized bulldog, usually until the hair grows back.

-Bulldog Flank Baldness Tip #3 SUNLIGHT: In most bulldogs, the hair will regrow with sunlight exposure.
+In most bulldogs, the hair will regrow with sunlight exposure.

 However, in some bulldogs and French bulldogs, the hair regrowth might skip a year, and sometimes the hair never completely regrows.

-Bulldog Flank Alopecia Warning #1 OTHER SKIN DISEASE: Some other non- or minimal itching, bilateral, symmetrical alopecia can mimic bulldog flank alopecia seasonal baldness.
+Some other non- or minimal itching, bilateral, or symmetrical alopecia can mimic bulldog flank alopecia seasonal baldness.
+There are other common causes of seasonal and non-seasonal hair baldness and darkening of the skin in bulldogs that might include the flanks.

 - Bulldog demodicosis red mite